Our use of cookies

 How to obtain the Patient Information Leaflet (PIL) in an accessible format should be detailed on the leaflet.
 Please refer to your individual medication for this information.

-Alternatively, the Electronic Medicines Compendium (EMC) offers accessible information about a large number of the medicines licensed for use in the UK.
+Alternatively, the Electronic Medicines Compendium (EMC) offers accessible information about many of the medicines licensed for use in the UK.

 By calling EMC Accessibility on 0800 198 5000 you can listen to and / or request Patient Information Leaflets (PILs) in large / clear print, Braille or on Audio CD.
 When you call EMC Accessibility you will need to provide the name of the medicine and the medicine's product code number.